C4ptainCrunch/thesis/source/index.rst

-Now we start implementing the rules

-Some rules have deliberately been excuded from this implementation :
+Now we start implementing the rules, some of them being deliberately excluded from this implementation:

--  Loops in the game state are not checked (this speeds up considerably the computations and we never encountered a loop in practice)
+-  Loops in the game state are not checked (this considerably speeds up the computations and we never encountered a loop in practice);
--  You are authorized to starve your opponent.
-This was made so the rules are a little bit simpler and should not change the complexity of the game.
+-  The "feed your opponent" rule is removed; This makes the rules slightly simpler and we expect it does not change the complexity of the game.